AppliedMathematicsANU/plexus-csp/README.md

 About
 -----

-Plexus-csp's take on concurrency is inspired by [Go](http://golang.org/)'s channels and goroutines, and by the [core.async](https://github.com/clojure/core.async/) library for [Clojure](http://clojure.org/).
+The goal of plexus-csp is to provide concurrency support inspired by [Go](http://golang.org/) channels and goroutines, and by the [core.async](https://github.com/clojure/core.async/) library in [Clojure](http://clojure.org/).
 Both are strongly influenced by Tony Hoare's theory of communicating sequential processes (CSP), and somewhat related to the classical Unix concept of pipes.
 The common feature of all these approaches is the idea of providing a single communication mechanism, usually called a channel, between concurrent threads of execution (processes, threads, goroutines etc) with semantics that make it both practical and comparatively easy to reason about.

-The fist part of this tutorial describes the asynchronous core of plexus-csp, the aim of which is to build a solid foundation for the channel functionality while providing features that are also useful on their own.
+The first part of this tutorial describes the asynchronous core of plexus-csp, the aim of which is to build a solid foundation for the channel functionality while providing features that are also useful on their own.
 It is in some ways similar to libraries such as [co](https://github.com/visionmedia/co) which integrate asynchronous, non-blocking calls into a more traditional control flow through the use of ES6 generators, but puts a higher emphasis on composability and seamless concurrency.
+The second part is about channels.

 Installation
 ------------